🐝 The Great British Sewing Bee 🐝

 As he struggles to get to the bottom of the mystery, including his own role in Bee’s murder, someone out there is determined to stop him...

 "A great protagonist...
 A must-read book for 2018" Stylist

 "One to look out for" Observer

 Sarah J. Harris is an author and freelance education journalist who regularly writes for national newspapers.
 She became fascinated by synaesthesia and face-blindness during her work as a journalist.
 She lives in London with her husband and two young children.

 The Colour of Bee Larkham's Murder is published by HarperFiction and is available online and from all good booksellers.
-We have 50 copies to give away: if you do receive one, we need you to add your questions and comments for Sarah to the thread (coming soon!) by the end of May so please ONLY apply if this time frame works for you.
+All our free copies have now been allocated.
+If you do receive one, we need you to add your questions and comments for Sarah to this thread by the end of May.

 You can now also listen to the podcast!
 Download it from iTunes.